sigfox/build-content/classes.md

 In any other case, U0 should be the target.
 The Sigfox Device Cookbook has a whole section dedicated to matching use-case and device class: https://build.sigfox.com/sigfox-device-cookbook

 Keep in mind that it is very hard to update a U1 device to a U0 one.
-If you chose to commercialize a U1 device and you get bad feedback about the reception, you will have to rework your device from the start in order to reach U0.
+If you chose to commercialize a U1 device and you get bad customer feedback about the reception, you will have to rework your device from the start in order to reach U0.
 It is much easier to aim for U0 right from the start.

 ### Energy consideration

-With good antenna design (U0 class device) you can sometimes lower on purpose the radiated power thus saving energy.
+With a good antenna design, you can lower the device's radiated power on purpose from U0 to U1 or even U2, thus saving energy.
+However, this implies to have perfect network conditions and a close monitoring of the message success rate.
+This can mean improving the local network by adding Micro Base Stations, which are specificically created for Smart Building and Smart Warehouse usecases.

 For example, if you set the transceiver output power at 0dB instead of 14dB you can save about 50% power.
 This output power can be changed by downlink after installation to optimize the battery life when level of reception is good enough and position is fixed.

-The transceiver output power can also be set at factory level for energy saving purpose.
-You have to know what you are doing here (see §When is U1 enough?)!
+The transceiver output power can also be set at factory level for energy-saving purpose.
+You have to know what you are doing here (see the "When is U1 enough?" section)!
 In that case class U1 or U2 doesn’t mean the hardware is not U0 capable.